Seneca-Scholars/SS-Status-C6/status.md

+*8/6/25
+Today was my last day working for Seneca this summer.
+It was really hard saying goodbye to my coworkers and bosses, at this point they feel more like friends than anything else.
+It was also diffciult walking through the office for what felt like the last time.
+Saying good bye to the ping pong table was especially hard lol.
+On a serious note, it's difficult knowing such a huge change to my life is imminent.
+My feeling towards college are scattered.
+On one hand, I'm excited for the next chapter of my life, but on the other hand it's the realization that I'm leaving everyone and everything I know behind.
+But, if Seneca has taught me anything, it's that I shoudl sieze the moment and take advatage of every opportunity.
+So, I will try my best to do just that.
+To Wajiw and Nell, thank you guys for pushing me to be the best version of myself.
+See you guys soon!
+Today was my last day working at Seneca this summer.
+It was really hard saying goodbye to my coworkers and bosses — at this point, they feel more like friends than anything else.
+It was also difficult walking through the office for what felt like the last time.
+Saying goodbye to the ping pong table was especially hard (lol).

+On a serious note, it’s difficult knowing such a huge change in my life is imminent.
+My feelings toward college are scattered.
+On one hand, I’m excited for the next chapter of my life, but on the other, I’m realizing that I’m leaving behind everyone and everything I know.

+But if Seneca has taught me anything, it’s to seize the moment and take advantage of every opportunity.
+So, I’ll try my best to do just that.

+To Wajiw and Nell — thank you for pushing me to be the best version of myself.
+See you soon!

 *8/5/25
 Began learning Next with Wajiw and Daniel.
 I learned that in Next.js we need to create a new directory for each additional webpage in our project with each directory having a page.tsx file.
 We can then route to these new directories to access other pages.